antimof/UxPlay/README.txt

 downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install" (same as for Linux).

--   On the macOS build, autovideosink uses OpenGL, not X11, to create the mirror display window (equivalent to "-vs glimagesink"; "-vs osxvideosink" can also be used).
-The window title does not show the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
+-   On macOS with this installation of GStreamer, the only videosinks available seem to be glimagesink (default choice made by autovideosink) and osxvideosink.
+(It seems that vaapisink is not supported on macOS).
+The window title does not show the Airplay server name, but the window is visible to screen-sharing apps (e.g., Zoom).
+The only available audiosink seems to be osxaudiosink.

--   On macOS, The option -t *timeout* is currently suppressed, and the option -nc is always used, whether or not it is selected.
+-   On macOS, the option -t *timeout* is currently suppressed, and the option -nc is always used, whether or not it is selected.
 This is a workaround until a problem with GStreamer videosinks on macOS is
     fixed: if the GStreamer pipeline is destroyed while the mirror window is still open, a segfault occurs.

--   Also, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.
+-   In the case of glimagesink, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.
 In contrast, a window created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image); in this case the aspect ratio changes when the window width is changed by dragging its side.

 ***Other ways (Homebrew, MacPorts) to install GStreamer on macOS (not recommended):***